 What is proton therapy?

-The technology for radiation therapy has changed a great deal in recent years.
-Now doctors are able to target tumors better and to spare healthy areas or limit damage to them.
+Proton therapy helps doctors target tumors better and spare healthy areas or limit damage to them.
 This means fewer side effects for children in the short term and the long term.

 In children, proton therapy is used to treat many conditions, including:

-SCCA Proton Therapy, A ProCure Center, is in north Seattle on the campus of Northwest Hospital & Medical Center.
-It has four treatment rooms, as well as a library of resources and a playroom for children.
+SCCA Proton Therapy is in north Seattle on the campus of Northwest Hospital & Medical Center.
+It has 4 treatment rooms, as well as a library of resources and a playroom for children.